ThisisMS11/GitandGithub/GitCommandsMain.md

 ---
 # STEPS PORTION STARTS FROM HERE

-### to save any change made with any file we have to follow the following sequence:-
+### To save any change made with any file we have to follow the following sequence:-
     1. add the file to the staging level.
     2. do the changes you want to bring in your files.
     3. then commit to create the snapshot or save the changes.
     4. on commiting the files comes to the unmodified mode and from there it can either be removed from tracking or further changed.

-### to start the traking of our project at least once we need to do commit at least once (called initial commit){
+### To start the traking of our project at least once we need to do commit at least once (called initial commit){
     1. git commit
     2. vim editor opens
     3. press i